buildpacks/spec/image-extension.md

 An image extension is used to apply a `Dockerfile` at the platform's discretion.

 The image extensions MAY contain a `/bin/build` and `/bin/detect` executable.
-Each extensions MUST have an `extension.toml` file in its root directory.
+Each extension MUST have an `extension.toml` file in its root directory.

 Extensions participate in the buildpack [detection](#detector) process, with the same `UID`, `GID`, and interface for `//bin/detect`.
 However:
 - Detection is optional for extensions, and they are assumed to pass detection when it is not present.
 A `/bin/detect` that exits with a 0 exit code passes detection, and fails otherwise.